 For a practical application the adapter is provided with a circuitry protection as it was proposed in a thread of the official Raspberry Pi forum.
 To handle over currents a resettable fuse is put on the supply rail.
 Possible transients are taken care for by a buffer IC 74HC125.
 As stated by RPi wiki site about circuitry protection

 these ICs provide an in-line connection which is buffered via an internal transistor switch to isolate the input from the output.

 Four GPIO pins, which would correspond to two data lines, the clock, and the latch in case of (S)NES controllers, are buffered by the adapter.

 A momentary on push button is also part of the adapter board.
 The button is also connected to one of the GPIO pins and, thus, the status of the button can be polled with any suitable software.
 This allows, for example, to add a reset/back button that is needed with a keyboard-less setup and controllers with no redundant buttons like the SNES or NES controllers.

-GPIO pin out: The pin out of the board to the female 2×13 pins header is matched to the gamecon GPIO driver that can also be installed and configured from within the RetroPie Setup Script.
+GPIO pin out: The pin out of the board to the female 2x13 pins header is matched to the gamecon GPIO driver that can also be installed and configured from within the RetroPie Setup Script.
+However, it is recommend to use SNESDev, which can also be installed and configured with the RetroPie Setup Script.
 The exact pin out together with the according pins on the SNES connector are listed in the following and shown in the diagram (for revision 1 of the Raspberry Board):